 - they have received a compensation or other lump sum payment, or Centrelink deems them to have sufficient resources and Centrelink expects them to use those resources for living expenses

 - have breached Centrelink requirements or are repaying a Centrelink debt

 - are New Zealand citizens who are in Australia on a non-protected Special Category Visa

-In these situations FACS will assume that a tenant or household member receives a statutory income and will base the rent calculation on the statutory payment to which that person would otherwise be entitled.
+In these situations, DCJ will assume that a tenant or household member receives a statutory income and will base the rent calculation on the statutory payment to which that person would otherwise be entitled.

 Applying a Vacant Bedroom Charge

 Tenants are considered to be under-occupying a property when there are more bedrooms than the household needs.
-Households who are assessed and approved by FACS for an additional bedroom for children and /or medical needs are not impacted.
-For more information see Social Housing Eligibility and Allocations Policy Supplement.
+Households who are assessed and approved by DCJ for an additional bedroom for children and or medical needs are not impacted.
+For more information, see Social Housing Eligibility and Allocations policy supplement.

-If a tenant is determined to be under-occupying their property FACS will apply a Vacant Bedroom Charge to their tenancy by adjusting the tenant’s rent subsidy.
-As a result the subsidised rent the tenant pays will increase by:
+If a tenant is determined to be under-occupying their property, a Vacant Bedroom Charge will be applied to their tenancy by adjusting the tenant’s rent subsidy.
+As a result, the subsidised rent the tenant pays will increase by: